jkunimune/Djastiz/word_guide.md

 ### elshk
 _verb_
-	*dumbness*; the quality of not understanding many abstract concepts
+	*dumb*; the quality of not understanding many abstract concepts regarding the indirect object

 ### elz
 _noun_